History of Derrick White in Timeline

 Derrick White

 Derrick White is an American professional basketball player currently playing for the Boston Celtics in the NBA.
-He is known as "The Buffalo" or “The Swiss Army Knife”.
-White played college basketball at the Division II level for Colorado–Colorado Springs for three years before transferring to Division I's Colorado for his senior year.
+He is known by the nicknames "the Buffalo" and "the Swiss Army Knife".
+White began his college basketball career in Division II at Colorado–Colorado Springs for three years.
+He then transferred to Division I, playing his final year at the University of Colorado Boulder.

 Others born on this day/year